 - A camera!
 These hot springs are beautiful and you’ll likely want to capture the moment.
 All our photos were taken with our Sony a7riii.

 The Mammoth Lakes hot springs are for soaking, NOT for bathing.
 They are located within a sensitive environment and the water from the pools feeds into this.
 Therefore, please do not use soaps in Shepherd Hot Springs or any other of the local pools.
 Similarly, rinse off any insect repellant or chemical lotions before entering the pools to help protect the environment.
-If you are visiting in the summer and need to use sunscreen, be sure to use an ecofriendly option.

 The cell service in the area is extremely limited.
 You may get lucky and pick up some service depending on your provider, but be prepared to be without service and download offline maps to ensure you can get about with ease.